rolker/project11/SettingUpASimulationEnvironment.md

 ## Introduction

-CCOM/JHC's CWorker 4 ASV is capable of operating under the control of a backseat driver, which is a computer not supplied by the manufaturer capable of taking control of the vehicle by supplying throttle and rudder (heading) commands.
+CCOM/JHC's ASVs are capable of operating with a backseat driver, which is a computer not supplied by the manufaturer capable of taking control of the vehicle by supplying throttle or speed and rudder or heading commands.
 The vehicle's manufacturer supplied computer accepts such commands via a [ROS](http://www.ros.org/) interface.
-Project 11 also uses [MOOS-IvP](http://oceanai.mit.edu/moos-ivp/) to help steer the ASV.
+Project 11 can also optionaly use [MOOS-IvP](http://oceanai.mit.edu/moos-ivp/) to help steer the ASV.

 ROS is offically supported on Ubuntu Linux so the Project 11 system runs on Ubuntu.
 The actual system consists of two separate computers, each running Ubuntu, comunicating over an unreliable wireless connection.
 For simulation puposes, the system has been designed to also work on a single computer.